deanmoses/tacocat-gallery-zenphoto-rest-api/README.md

 tacocat-gallery-zenphoto-rest-api
 =================================

-A JSON REST API for the ZenPhoto specific to what's needed by the tacocat.com website.
+A JSON REST API for the ZenPhoto used by tacocat.com website.

 You do not want this.